 The common best execution challenges can be defined across four categories:

-For financial services firms to effectively meet their requirements and easily demonstrate best execution they need a solution that enables them to capture, clean, normalise and analyse data from a range of sources – both internal and external.
+For financial services firms to effectively meet their requirements and easily demonstrate best execution they need a solution that enables them to capture, clean, normalize and analyze data from a range of sources – both internal and external.

 Once unified, firms then need to be able to compare their own trading data against industry reference points and benchmarks to determine the relative performance of each execution and whether it has fallen within or outside the firm’s OEP.
 The key to doing this successfully lies in effectively managing best execution data.